-Part of the purpose of this series of verses in Deuteronomy 8 is to point those that first heard them—and now us—to the fact that THE SOURCE of spiritual nourishment is actually more important than the nourishment itself.
-This is because IF one has the right source THEN the nourishment will be good.
+Part of the purpose of this series of verses in Deuteronomy 8 is to point those that first heard them—and now us—to the fact that the source of spiritual nourishment is actually more important than the nourishment itself.
+This is because if one has the right source then the nourishment will be good.
 Otherwise, the situation is hopeless.
 The Source must be God!

 Something very similar to this appears in John 4.
 Jesus was talking to the woman at the well.
 Surely, the conversation that they had must be encapsulated here.
 There was a great deal more to it than what is actually recorded in the Bible.
 But time was dragging on, and it says in verse 30:

-Then they went out of the city, and came unto Him.
-31 In the mean while His disciples prayed [begged, entreated] Him, saying, Master, eat.
-32 But He said unto them, I have meat [i.e., food] to eat that you know not of.
-33 Therefore said the disciples one to another, Has any man brought Him ought to eat?
-34 Jesus saith unto them, My meat is to do the will of Him that sent Me, and to finish His work.
-(John 4:30-34)
+John 4:30-34 Then they went out of the city and came to Him.
+In the meantime His disciples urged Him, saying, "Master, eat."
+But He said to them, "I have food to eat of which you do not know."
+Therefore the disciples said to one another, "Has anyone brought Him anything to eat?"
+Jesus said to them, "My food is to do the will of Him who sent Me, and to finish His work."

 When we put the two of these together, Moses was in the presence of God.
-It was a 'type' of really personally driving himself to seek the Kingdom of God.
-And when we put this together with what Jesus [said], it shows that seeking God's Kingdom became Jesus' food.
+It was a type of really personally driving himself to seek the Kingdom of God.
+And when we put this together with what Jesus said, it shows that seeking God's Kingdom became Jesus' food.
 And in that, it draws Him, fills Him, and strengthens Him.